Check out our new FHA first-time homebuyers guide updated for 2024

 How To Qualify for Section 8 in Nevada

+To qualify for Section 8 in Nevada, applicants must meet federal and local eligibility standards.
 Your PHA uses guidelines to help determine if you're eligible, and they might vary in different areas.
 Be sure to check with your local office.
 To qualify:

-If you've got all that covered, you're on your way to qualifying for Section 8 assistance and finding a new place to call home.
+If you've got all that covered, you're on your way to qualifying for Nevada’s Section 8 assistance and finding a new place to call home.

 How To Apply for Section 8 Housing in Nevada

-The PHA will review your application and let you know if you've been approved.
 Be patient and stay in touch with the PHA for updates.

 Can I Transfer My Section 8 Voucher to Nevada?